 The Match Play tends to be the one most people get excited about.
-It provides something a bit different and is usually pretty good fun, while the first WGC of the year falls right in that part of the calendar where everyone is starting to get mega-excited as the Masters looms.
+It provides something a bit different and is usually pretty good fun, while the first of the World Golf Championships falls right in that part of the calendar where everyone is starting to get mega-excited as the Masters looms.

 There is one thing I would change, though.
 I would like to see them moved around the world – the clue is kind of in the name, after all – but sadly taking it outside the US sacrifices the depth in the field.
 And having a WGC in October feels a bit odd.

-But without the WGCs we basically have 45-odd weeks of the year of regular Tour events.
+But without the World Golf Championships we basically have 45-odd weeks of the year of regular Tour events.
 And no one wants that.

-Name the four WGCs.
 That’s right there’s the Match Play.
-Then there’s the one we’ve just had with the silly publicity stunt at the start of the week in China.
+Then there’s the one in winter with the silly publicity stunt at the start of the week in China.
 Is Bridgestone one or is that part of the FedEx?

 So that leaves… the other one.
 No?
 It’s the WGC-Mexico Championship.
 Remember?
-Tommy Fleetwood nearly getting floored by his caddie and DJ winning on that funky course in Mexico.
+DJ getting that dodgy drop before going on to win his sixth WGC.

-The WGCs are official money events on the European, PGA and Japan Golf Tours but, despite having been around since 1999, you might easily argue that they haven’t really caught on.
-We all know that Tiger has been cleaning up since day one, he won four of the first seven and has 18 wins in total, but then where are our reference points?
+The World Golf Championships are official money events on the European, PGA and Japan Golf Tours but, despite having been around since 1999, you might easily argue that they haven’t really caught on.
+We all know that Tiger has been cleaning up since day one – he won four of the first seven and has 18 wins in total – but then where are our reference points?

 Once upon a time the World Cup was a WGC and so we had a point of difference.
-Then we are left scrabbling around our brains trying to recall what was going on at Doral a decade ago and wondering why on earth, given that the WGCs are officially sanctioned by the Asian, Sunshine and Australasian Tours, we’re not moving them around the world.
+Then we are left scrabbling around our brains trying to recall what was going on at Doral a decade ago and wondering why on earth, given that the World Golf Championships are officially sanctioned by the Asian, Sunshine and Australasian Tours, we’re not moving them around the world.

-Historically the best thing about the WGCs was day one, day two at a push, of the Match Play when it was a straight knockout.
+Historically the best thing about the World Golf Championships was day one, day two at a push, of the Match Play when it was a straight knockout.
 These days, with their 16 (SIXTEEN!) mini groups they have even managed to mess that up.